pawelgrzybek/pawelgrzybek.com/content/posts/2023-01-31-top-picks-2023-january.md

 ---
 title: "Top picks — 2023 January"
-summary: ""
+summary: "HTML with Superpowers, improvements to GitHub actions, built-in CloudFormation validation in AWS SAM, CodeSandbox with Rust support, Astro 2.0 and more…"
 photo: "2022-12-31.jpg"
 ---

 ## [HTML with Superpowers](https://htmlwithsuperpowers.netlify.app)

-Dave Rupert as part of his [Web Components course on Frontend Masters](https://frontendmasters.com/courses/web-components/) also prepared this handy and short guidebook about the subject.
-From now in it is not only accessible for the members, but it is publically available.
-It is a quick read but very useful for eveyone new to the world of Web Components.
+Dave Rupert, as part of his [Web Components course on Frontend Masters](https://frontendmasters.com/courses/web-components/), also prepared this handy and short guidebook about the subject.
+From now on, it is not only accessible for the members, but it is publically available.
+It is a quick read but very useful for everyone new to Web Components.

 ## [Introducing required workflows and configuration variables to GitHub Actions](https://github.blog/2023-01-10-introducing-required-workflows-and-configuration-variables-to-github-actions/)